BU-IE-582/fall-23-elvandurdu-1/index.md

 ## Welcome to Elvan Durdu's Progress Journal for IE 582

-Here is the [html] (https://bu-ie-582.github.io/fall-23-elvandurdu-1/IE 582 HW1.html) file of Homework 1.
+Here is the [html](https://bu-ie-582.github.io/fall-23-elvandurdu-1/IE 582 HW1.html) file of Homework 1.

-[editor on GitHub](https://github.com/BU-IE-582/fall-23-ilaydacelenkk/edit/main/index.md) to maintain and preview the content for your website in Markdown files.
+[editor on GitHub]([https://github.com/BU-IE-582/fall-23-ilaydacelenkk/edit/main/index.md](https://bu-ie-582.github.io/fall-23-elvandurdu-1/IE 582 HW1.html)) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.